 Global Engineering and Construction Dispute Resolution

-The JAMS Global Engineering and Construction Group (“GEC”) provides expert mediation, arbitration, appellate arbitration, project neutral, and other ADR services to the U. S. and global construction industry to resolve disputes in a timely and cost effective manner.
+The JAMS Global Engineering and Construction Group (“GEC”) provides expert mediation, arbitration, appellate arbitration, project neutral, and other alternative dispute resolution (ADR) services to the U. S. and global construction industry to resolve disputes in a timely and cost effective manner.
 These specialists also resolve even the most complex matters efficiently utilizing early intervention methods, ranging from structured negotiations, project neutrals, initial decision-making, and mediation, to adjudication, dispute review boards, and mini-trials.

 By naming JAMS in your contract documents as your project’s dispute resolver you have access to the most knowledgeable and efficient experts in the industry and can better control your clients overall risk and costs.
 JAMS offers a wide range of dispute resolution clauses to meet your needs.

-Construction Arbitrators, Mediators, and Dispute Resolvers on Complex Projects
+Construction Arbitrators, Mediators, and Dispute Resolution Professionals on Complex Projects

 JAMS GEC neutrals have an unparalleled depth of experience and knowledge about the construction process.
 They are also skilled in dispute resolution management.
 JAMS GEC neutrals serve as mediators, arbitrators, and “rapid resolution” dispute resolvers across the United States and throughout the world in complex disputes and claims related to a wide range of engineering, construction and infrastructure projects – both public and private.
 These projects include bridges, subways and transportation facilities, roads and highways, casinos, resorts, airports, stadiums and arenas, water and wastewater plants, refineries, pipelines, tunnels, dams, levees, mines, railroads, hospitals and healthcare facilities, courthouses, prisons and jails, manufacturing and distribution facilities, commercial office towers, high-rise condominiums and hotels, municipal projects, university buildings, schools, shopping centers, and a range of energy projects including power plants, and co-generation, electrical transmission, and nuclear facilities.